-The present study was to assess the pattern of antibiotic susceptibility of the isolated bacteria in an urban referral hospital in Dhaka City.
-A total of 393 bacterial strains were isolated from various specimens over a 10-months period.
-The majority of the organisms were Escherichia coli (33.33%) followed by Klebsiella species (27.48%), Staphylococcus aureus (17.05%), Acinetobacter species (8.14%), Pseudomonas species (7.12%), and others.
-The thirdgeneration Cephalosporins like Ceftriaxone, Ceftazidime and Cefotaxime were sensitive against 45-66% isolated Enterobacteriaceae.
-The first- and second-generation Cephalosporins were less effective.
-The sensitivity to Ciprofloxacin of various Enterobacteriaceae was only between 33-40% compared to 52.8-67.9% against Gentamicin.
+Then Present study was done to assess the distribution of bacterial pathogens with their pattern of antibiotic susceptibility in an urban referral hospital in RMCH.
+A total of 393 bacteria strains were isolated from various specimens over a 10-months period.
+The majority of the organisms were Escherichia coli (33.33%) followed by Klebsiella species (27.48%), staphylococcus aureus (17.05%), Acinetobcter species (8.14%), Pseudomonas species (7.12%), and others.
+The thirdgeneration Cephalosporins like Ceftriaxone.
+Ceftazidime and Cefotaxime were sensitive to Ciprofloxacin of various Enterobacteriaceae was only between 33-40% compared to 52.8-37.9% against Gentamicin.
 Majority of the Enterobacteriaceae were resistant to Ampicillin, whereas almost all of the Enterobacteriaceae (94-100%) were sensitive to Imipenem.
 About 97.0% Acinetobacter species were susceptible to Imipenem.
 Sensitivity of the organism (Acinetobacter) to third-generation Cephalosporins ranged between 50-56%, whereas 40.6% were found sensitive to Ciprofloxacin.
-The sensitivity to Chloramphenicol, Co-trimoxazole, Cephalexin and Ampicillin ranged between 9.3% to 34.3%.
+The sensitivity to Chloramphenicol, Co-trimixazole, Cephalexin and Ampicillin ranged between 9.3% to 34.3%.
 About 93.0% of Pseudomonas species were sensitive to Imipenem.
-The rate of susceptibility to Gentamicin and Netilmicin was higher than those of the Ciprofloxacin and Ceftriaxone (67.8% and 53.5% vs. 39.2%).
-About 70% of isolated S. aureus were resistant to Oxacillin but all were sensitive to Vancomycin.
+The rate of susceptibility to Gentamicin and Netilmicin was higher than those of the Ciprofloxacin and Ceftriaxone (37.8% and 53.5% vc.
+39.2%).
+About 70% of isolated S. aureus were resistane of Oxacillin but all were sensitive to Vancomycin.
 The result of this study would help the physicians to make a judicious choice of antibiotics for therapeutic purposes.